nypassivehouse/handbook/board/board_resolutions.md

 Regarding board committee charters, be it resolved, that:
 1. The standing committees of the board shall adopt and maintain written commmittee charters;
 2. Each committee charter shall be reviewed and reaffirmed at the board meeting immediately following the annual meeting by a majority vote.
-A chater that is not reafirmed shall be revised at the first meeting of the subject committee and presented for affirmation at the next board meeting.
+A charter that is not reafirmed shall be revised at the first meeting of the subject committee and presented for affirmation at the next board meeting.
 3. Each ad-hoc committee of the board shall be given a charter at the time of its creation.